cornerfarmer/LightBulb/docs/examples/function_evolution.md

 We also don't have to interpret the output that much.
 We only store it into an extra vector, so we can use it later.

-Thats all.
-Thats our individual class.
+That's all.
+That's our individual class.

 ## Environment